The Golden Cocker Retriever belongs to the sporting breed group and scores high in obedience training and agility.

 3 Little-Known Facts About Golden Cocker Retriever Puppies

-- The Golden Retriever parent dog is a very intelligent dog.
+- The Golden Retriever parent dog is very intelligent.
 He also excels in agility and competitive obedience.

 It was developed in Lord Tweedmouth’s estate in Scotland.